tom-englert/PackageReferenceNormalizer/Readme.md

 # Package Reference Normalizer

-A tool that scans your project file and converts
+A tool that scans your project files and converts

 ``` xml
 <PackageReference Include="MyPackage">